manfredmichael/tech-assesment-manfred/README.md

 2. Create New EC2 Instance

-Create a New EC2 Instance with this configurations
+Create a New EC2 Instance with these configurations:

 For **Application and OS Images (Amazon Machine Image)**, choose **Ubuntu Server 22.04 LTS (HVM), SSD Volume Type**.